Start a conversation

 ----

-So, download this awesome free utility "CPU Core Parking Utility" and set it to 100% and hit apply, that's it.
+So, download this awesome free utility called "Quick CPU" and set parking and performance to 100% and hit apply, that's it.

 ----